Estimated read time: 13 minutes

 Subscribe to Blog via Email

-When it comes to content, let’s be honest: It’s never been harder.
+When it comes to content, let’s be honest: Content performance has never been harder.
 We expect content to do something for our businesses.
 We want it to drive results – directly or indirectly.

 Content performance cultures were not a thing when I started in journalism.
 Content performed when your boss liked your articles and nobody complained about them.

 Today, content must show ROI of some kind.
 So how do we get there or at least have a chance to?
-My 5 pillars of a content performance cultures can help your and my teams be on the right road.
+My 5 pillars of a content performance cultures can help teams be on the right path.
 The pillars are:

 An embraced content performance culture